ibm-cloud-docs/BlockStorage/win12-missing-devices.md

 3. Confirm the number of devices that are shown.
 If you see two devices, instead of the four that were authorized, continue to the next step.
 4. Click **Targets**, then **Connect**.
 5. Select **Multipath**, then **Advanced**.
-6. Select Microsoft iSCSI Initiator as the Local adapter.
+6. Select Microsoft&reg; iSCSI Initiator as the Local adapter.
 The Initiator IP belongs to your server.
 7. Select the first of the IP addresses that are shown in the Target Portal IP list.

    ![Advanced Settings, IP addresses](/images/win12-ts3.png)